 With soft computing, this is exactly what is being materialized.
 The applications for soft computing are galore and there is no dearth as to where it could be useful.

 But the crux is, this is the new age of computing and it is revolutionizing the way computing is performed and is pushing the scope of computer applications.

 There are various computational methods or technologies that come under the umbrella of soft-computing.
 Some of them are as follows:

 - Probabilistic computing

 - Fuzzy logic

 Soft computing has already found applications in numerous industries, both business and consumer-centric types.
 Some of the applications are covered below:

-Not only does it help save cost through reduced usage, but also helps save substantial resources which can be diverted to other areas which currently demand higher bandwidth.
+Not only does it help save cost through reduced usage, but also helps save substantial resources that can be diverted to other areas that currently demand higher bandwidth.

-Some of the large e-commerce companies are already employing robots with soft computing embedded to help manage the substantial load of goods which goes through the warehouse on a daily basis.
+Some of the large e-commerce companies are already employing robots with soft computing embedded to help manage the substantial load of goods that goes through the warehouse on a daily basis.